-If you're a hacker or a jailbreak expert, you probably know how to do these things.
 It's relatively easy to access Android's file-system but you hit a brick wall when you come to the iPhone.
 You'll need iFile or something of that sort to access the file system.
 Even then, how do you change the SMS exports to be readable by the iPhone?

 That's where Backuptrans helped us.

 Here's how to use Backuptrans to transfer SMSes from your Android smartphone to iPhone.

 - You'll have to make sure that you have:

 - iTunes latest version (11, preferably)